-- Indicate the names and positions of the professionals with whom you shared the research findings.
-Describe why you chose these professionals.
-Criteria as in 'c' applies except students may share research with their clinical group as long as the instructor is in attendance.
-(4) - Include at least two health care professionals other than those contacted in 'c' above.
-Describe the strategies you used to discuss the research findings with the health care professionals.
-(3) - Describe how these persons would use the research findings.
+- Include two health care professionals other than those contacted in C (selection criteria is the same as in 'C').
+Students may share research findings with their clinical group as long as the instructor is in attendance. - Indicate the names and positions of the professionals with whom you shared the research findings.
+(1) - Describe why you chose these professionals.
+(3) - Describe the strategies (be creative) you used to share the research findings with the health care professionals.
+Include handouts, summaries, pamphlets that you used in an appendix.
+(3)

+• Describe how these persons would use the research findings.
 If they are using the findings already, provide evidence as to how they are using the research findings in practice.
 (3)

 e.
 How do/will you apply the research to your own nursing practice?
-(10 marks)
+(14 marks)

 - Indicate if the research findings are useful to you.
 Discuss how and why the findings are useful to your current practice.
-(4) - Describe how you intend to use the research findings.
+(6) - Describe how you are using or intend to use the research findings.
 Consider theory, assessment, planning and implementation in your nursing practice.
 You will be given marks for a clear, logical argument.
-(6)
+(8)